postmannen/postmannen.github.io/cv/README.md

 ## Summary

 A creative technophile with a great passion for learning new things.
-My interests ranging from Programming, IT, Economy, Psychology, Art, Guitar, Piano, Electronics, Hydraulics, farming..and more.
+My interests ranging from Programming, IT, Economy, Psychology, Art, Guitar, Piano, Electronics, Hydraulics, Farming..and more.
 In 2017 I decided to add Go Developer to that list.

 ## Professional Experience